TBeatrix/Deep_learning_nagyh-zi/README.md

 - **dl_hyper_opt.ipynb**: This file contains the hyperparameter optimization of the model.

 > [!WARNING]
-> Please be aware that due to Google Colab's transition from Python 3.9 to 3.10, our project is now only operational in a local environment or within a Docker container.
+> Please be aware that since Google Colab's upgrade from Python 3.9 to 3.10, which occurred on December 3, 2023, our project has been incompatible with their platform.
+Our project is now only operational in a local environment with Jupyter Notebooks or within a Docker container.

 - **Final** directory: This is the version of the code, that can run in a container with docker.
 It contains a Dockerfile.
     Within the directory, we can start the docker and build the environment with the following code (image_name and tag can be anything):